An Indara Programme

 6

-Sites, assets, leases, landlords, vendors, and hazards are each used by many teams and owned by none.
+Sites, assets, leases, landlords, vendors, and hazards are each used by many teams, and ownership of each domain is not yet clear.

 Pain points identified